0x4447-office/0x4447_webpage_documentation/docs/sftp/1.0.2/README.md

 ## What is this product about

-We took the simple idea of a SFTP server and extended it with a EFS drive, which converts the SFTP in to infinite sotrage.
+We took the simple idea of a SFTP server and extended it with an EFS drive, which converts the SFTP in to infinite storage.

-Our solution removes the stress of running out of storeage forevere.
-The days are gone where you have to alockate huge ammount of storeage hoping it is going to be enough over time, while also monitoring if the storage is running out, and spend the time to migrate to another EBS drive.
+Our solution removes the stress of running out of storage, forever.
+The days are gone where you have to allocate huge ammounts of storage hoping it is going to be enough over time, while also monitoring if the storage is running out, and spending the time to migrate to another EBS drive.

-We created a product that once is deployed, you can forget about it, and worring only about product updates while not loosing any data stored in the EFS drives.
+We created a product that once deployed, you can forget about, instead focusing on product updates while not loosing any data stored in the EFS drives.

 ### Key aspects

-- Single user per server for better security, and organization.
+- Single user per server for better security, and organization
-- Unlimited storage for the uploaded data.
+- Unlimited storage for the uploaded data
-- Ability to easily browse pre-existing EFS drives.
+- Ability to easily browse pre-existing EFS drives

 ### Example use cases